 (Aside – Fortran does not define the mapping of sequential unformatted files and this can lead to a vulnerability when using such files between programs compiled with different language processors, or even between different versions of the same processor.
 This could be placed in in clause 7)

-6.3.2 Avoidance mechanisms for Guidance to language users
+6.3.2 Avoidance mechanisms for language users

 Use the language-provided intrinsics whenever bit manipulations are necessary, especially those that occupy more than one integer.